 Tending to your old content is an efficient way to improve organic traffic and boost its chances of ranking higher in SERPs (Search Engine Results Pages).

-As a digital marketing agency in Lancashire with over two decades of experience, we know just how important it is to have fresh content on your website – but continually creating new content from scratch is time-consuming.
-Optimising your old content can have a huge impact for less effort.
+As a digital marketing agency in Lancashire with over two decades of experience, we know just how important it is to have fresh content on your website.
+We also know that constantly creating new content can be daunting, and often you’ll have a good foundation to work from with your older content.

 Some keywords will benefit more from fresh content, like those referring to current events, product updates and trending topics.
-Monitoring search volume and mentions on social media can also help you to understand which content you should update based on the most popular trends.
+Use tools like Google Trends, Ahrefs, and SEMrush to monitor search volume and content gaps.
+These insights help prioritise which content should be updated based on relevance and traffic potential.

-Because people are usually searching for the most up to date information, not blogs that were published years ago, keeping content fresh and up to date can help to take it to the top of SERPs – and draw eyes (and traffic) to your site.
+Because people are usually searching for the most up-to-date information, keeping content fresh and accurate can help push it to the top of SERPs and increase visibility.

 Another reason why you should update your old content is to check its relevancy and improve its accuracy.
 As we’ve established, search engines favour useful and relevant information, which means they want accurate information too.

-Accuracy leads to trust, and trust is vital for Google.
+Accuracy builds trust, and trust is vital for Google.
 If people lose trust in the information you’re offering, Google will notice the reduction in traffic and you’ll quickly drop down the rankings.

 Imagine you want to visit a store in your area.
 You want to know when the store closes so you can be sure to get there in time.
 Google tells you it closes at 5pm.
 You get there at 4pm and the shop is already closed for the day.
 Understandably, you won't be happy.